-Item # Title Credits
+Item # litie Credits

-ECE 101R Foundations of Early 3
+ECE101R Foundations of Early Childhood 3

-Childhood Education
+Education

-ECE 102R Child Growth and 3
+ECE102R Child Growth and Development 3

-Development

-ECE 104R has a co/prerequisite.
+\ ECE 104R has a co/prerequisite.
 See course description for requirements.

-Item # Title Credits

-ECE 103R Health, Safety, and 3

-Nutrition for the Youn g Child

-ECE 104R Curriculum for Early 3

-Childhood Care and

-Education

-Total credits: 12
+ltem # Title Credits ECE103R Health, Safety, and Nutrition for the Young Child 3 ECE104R Curriculum for Early Childhood Care and Education 3

-Early Childhood Education Level II Certificate
+Early Childhood Education Level II Certificate Degree Type Certificate

 A career working with young children offers the opportunity to influence young lives as they grow and develop.
 Students are prepared to be competent early childhood professionals who can provide a nurturing environment with a strong understanding of the ways in which young children grow and learn.
 Students learn to provide care and education that is developmentally appropriate.
-The Early

-Childhood Education Program focuses on young children, birth through age 8 years, and their families.
+The Early Childhood Education Program focuses on young children, birth through age 8 years, and their families.

 The Early Childhood Education Program combines theory and practical experience.
 The curriculum uses standards for professional preparation as outlined by the National Association for the Education of Young Children (NAEYC).
-(Additional information about these standards is available at www.naevc.org, NAEYC's web site.
+(Additional information about these standards is available at www.naeyc.org, NAEYC's web site.
 Programmatic learning objectives are available on the Early Childhood Education program pages on the College's web site and in the program's student handbook.)
 Graduates are prepared for immediate entry into the field.
-Alumni of the program are employed in a variety of settings, including, but not limited to, the following: child care centers, Head Start programs, laboratory schools, parent cooperatives, and after-school programs.
+Alumni of the program are employed in a variety of settings, including, but not limited to, the following: child care centers, Head Start programs, laboratory schools, parent cooperatives, and afterschool programs.